Senate Policy: 56-30, Withdrawal

 The student's Penn State access account remains active and the monthly fee is waived for the duration of the pending assignment.

-At the time the student is discharged from military service or is placed on inactive duty, the student is eligible for "military re-enrollment " to the University, assuring the student direct access to the same major and location as was assigned at the time of withdrawal.
-Students are eligible to advance register for courses at the time of re-enrollment to the University.
+At the time the student is discharged from military service or is placed on inactive duty, the student and/or spouse or same-sex domestic partner are eligible for "military re-enrollment" to the University, assuring the student and/or spouse or same-sex domestic partner direct access to the same major and location as was assigned at the time of withdrawal.
+These students are eligible to advance register for courses at the time of re-enrollment to the University.
 The re-enrollment fee is waived for "military re-enrollment."

 Questions by students during military absence regarding their status or procedures for re-entry into the University can be directed to the Veterans Program Office.